Is It Safe to Leave Your Slow Cooker Unattended?

 Can I Leave a Slow Cooker on Overnight

-Slow cookers can be left on overnight on its low/medium setting, follow recipe instructions as well as the manufacturer’s instructions.
-As always, before use, check appliances’ cords are intact and not frayed.
-Keep the surface under the cooker and the area around the slow cooker clear of any hazards.
+Slow cookers can be left on overnight on its low/medium setting; follow the recipe instructions and the manufacturer’s instructions.
+As always, before use, check that the appliances’ cords are intact and not frayed.
+Keep the surface under the cooker and the area around the slow cooker clear of hazards.

 Can Slow Cookers Cause Fires?